Testing lazy image support, and instead finding another unexpected behavior

 Hey, maybe you saw this link back in April: Native image lazy-loading for the web!?

-With Chrome 76 having just been released, you can try out their implementation of lazy loading content like images and iframes by using the
+With the release of Chrome you can try lazy loading content with elements like images and iframes, by using the

 <img src="my-file.jpg" alt="this is a test!" loading="lazy">

 Check out the previously mentioned link for more information on the attribute and how to polyfill.